-The ALLEN (I) DNA Patrilineage Project
+The ALLEN Patrilineage 1 Project

-The ALLEN (I) DNA Patrilineage
+The ALLEN Patrilineage 1 Project

 NPEs (Non-Paternity Events) and non-ALLEN Surnames

 Of the current members of this project, several grew up with surnames other than ALLEN, indicating that an NPE has occurred somewhere in their ancestral lineage.
 This is typical of most patrilineages.
 There is a small chance every generation of an NPE occurring, and these chances accumulate from one generation to the next.
-The 3% estimate I use for NPEs/generation is typical, and going back to ALLEN ancestors born about 1650, predicts that 23% of the male descendants will bear surnames other than ALLEN, which is about the proportion in the present project.
+The 2.5% estimate I use for NPEs/generation is typical, and going back to ALLEN ancestors born about 1650, predicts that 20% of the male descendants will bear surnames other than ALLEN, which is about the proportion in the present project.

 Unfortunately, it can be challenging to trace an NPE line back to the ancestor who bore the original surname, because so many of these surname changes left no trace in the documentary records, whether by inadvertence or intention.
 And until the genealogical gap has been bridged between the new surname and the old, there must be some additional question about whether the NPE descendants of the patrilineage really belong.
 However, where the genetic distance (GD) relationship between a patrilineage NPE and a member bearing the predominant surname is reasonably close (GD 2 or less for the recommended FTDNA 37-marker test), there is little room for doubt.